AlvaroReynoso/Azure-ETL-Medallion-Loans-Bank/readme.md

 - Aggregates data by customer, account, city, etc.
 - Final output ready for BI tools or analytical systems.

+### Each layer is managed and stored in Databricks catalogs.
 ---

 ## 📄 Additional Documentation (Important)